kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The plaintiff starts the lawsuit by filing a legal complaint with the Court Clerk.
 This complaint may be filed in the county where the defendant lives or works, where the injury occurred, or where the breaching party should have performed their contractual obligations.

-The legal complaint must explain the disagreement with adequate details and no guesses.
+The legal complaint should explain the disagreement with adequate details and no guesses.
 The maximum amount of money in dispute for a small claims case is $2500, including the extra costs incurred due to the defendant’s actions.
-Along with the damages caused and losses incurred, the complaint must also contain proof that the claims are authentic and valid.
+In addition to the damages caused and losses incurred, the complaint should also contain proof that the claims are authentic and valid.

 The complaint is officially filed by completing an AOC Form 175-Small Claims Complaint, which is obtainable from the court clerk and can also be completed online.
-On this form, the plaintiff must state the full name and address of the defendant.
-If the lawsuit is against a business, the plaintiff can confirm the formal business name and determine who should receive the summons by contacting the Secretary of State’s Office (502) 564–7330.
+The plaintiff is typically required to state the defendant's full name and address on this form.
+If the lawsuit is against a business, the plaintiff can confirm the formal business name and determine who should receive the summons by contacting the Secretary of State’s Office at (502) 564–7330.

 Service

-After completing the complaint form, it should be filed with the court clerk of the applicable court with the required filing fee.
+After completing the complaint form, it should be filed with the applicable court clerk with the required filing fee.
 The clerk will then issue a summons to notify the defendant of the lawsuit.
-This summons must be served on the defendant along with a copy of the complaint.
+This summons and a copy of the complaint should be served on the defendant.
 The individual or entity can be served personally or via certified mail for a small fee.

 Trial

-To prepare for the hearing, the plaintiff may gather admissible facts, evidence and witnesses to be presented before the court logically.
+To prepare for the hearing, the plaintiff may gather admissible facts, evidence, and witnesses to present logically before the court.
 Depending on the type of case, the plaintiff may present original copies of contracts, receipts, checks, estimates, police reports, photographs, and other evidence to prove the case further.

 In some cases, the defendant and the plaintiff may reach an agreement before trial.
 In this situation, they may obtain, complete, and sign the AOC Form 199-Small Claims Settlement Agreement.
 This will also be filed along with all other documents in the case for court approval.
 If the judge approves the settlement agreement, it becomes legally enforceable.